abbyPitcairn/InformationRetrievalFinal/README.md

-What do Mainers Search For?
-An Analysis of Google Trends
+# 📊 What Do Mainers Search For?
+**An Analysis of Google Trends**

-Final project for COS 470: Intro to IR
+### 🔍 Final Project for COS 470: Intro to Information Retrieval

-Authors: Abigail Pitcairn and Behrooz Mansouri
+**Authors:** Abigail Pitcairn & Behrooz Mansouri

-This project utilizes Google Trends data to analyze differences in searches between regions of the US.
+## 📖 Project Overview
+This project explores **Google Trends data** to analyze regional differences in search behavior across the United States.
+By comparing search trends in Maine and other regions, we aim to uncover insights into how geographic location influences online interests.